dolthub/docs/content/concepts/dolt/sql/indexes.md

 Secondary indexes are stored as separate data structures on disk or in memory.
 Thus, the use of secondary indexes uses more storage and increases insert and update time.

-Secondary Indexes are called "secondary" to distinguish them from [primary keys](./primary-key.md) which also provide indexed lookups.
+Secondary indexes are called "secondary" to distinguish them from [primary keys](./primary-key.md) which also provide indexed lookups.

 ## How to use Secondary Indexes